Keen to make a new Techno banger but not sure where to start? When it comes to making Techno melodies, EVAbeat have got you covered.

 The video above is the fourth Techno melody generated with these settings.
 I previewed the results with some automation to my synth and a touch of delay already applied.
 I dragged it out of the Melody Sauce VST and into my DAW, liking the results so much I didn’t make any edits at all.
 I’m happy keeping this as a 4 bars loop, but often Techno uses even shorter loops than that.
 This is worth bearing in mind when you’re making your own melodies – try shortening to 1 or 2 bars.

 Next up I generated another Techno melody with my speed selected as Slow and using the Dark and Simple pad.

 The fifth melody generated gave me a pattern I think worked well as it was, so I dragged into my DAW with no further editing.
 On the slow setting the melodies generated are 8 bars long.
 This melody is a 2 bar motif repeated with a contrasting pattern for the final 2 bars.
 This works really well with this genre.

-As you can see from this blog, it is really simple and quick to create Techno melodies with Melody Sauce!
+As you can see from this blog, it is really quick and simple to create Techno melodies with Melody Sauce!